PRV Engineering Elaborates On The Latest Machinery To Be Installed

 We were increasingly being asked to produce larger components and decided that we needed additional machinery to provide the level of service that is important to us.

-PRV Engineering have a number of Leadwell machines and so are used to the brand; they are reliable.
+PRV Engineering has a number of Leadwell machines and so are used to the brand; they are reliable.
 It’s the first brand new Leadwell machine for some time but that’s no bad thing.
-Managing Director Simon Jones said “I’ve got Leadwells that are 20 or 30 years old and have only ever had a Leadwell engineer in the shop once – well twice now if you count the installation of this new one!”
+Managing Director Simon Jones said, “I’ve got Leadwells that are 20 or 30 years old and have only ever had a Leadwell engineer in the shop once – well twice now if you count the installation of this new one!”

 So why this particular machine this time?
-PRV Engineering were looking for a machine with a longer X and a bigger Y axis.
+PRV Engineering was looking for a machine with a longer X and a bigger Y axis.
 Whether you need to do a job in Y or not is not the main importance as long as you can fit the job into the machine.
 The envelope and access of the Leadwell V50-L fitted the bill.
-“I’ve got some machines that are 3 m in Y and 800 in X but you can only just get a 1m job in there and just about close the doors” said Simon.
+“I’ve got some machines that are 3 m in Y and 800 in X but you can only just get a 1m job in there and just about close the doors,” said Simon.
 “I need that extra capacity and this machine has it.
 I can not only get the large jobs inside comfortable, but I can move them around while working on them.”

 The machine comes with a high standard specification like a 12000 rpm, 30 tool change and through spindle cooling so there was no need to delay installation waiting for additional requirements.
 Simon chose to have a Siemens control panel.
-“When it comes to one off projects” said Simon “The Siemens panel is so user friendly – it’s quick and easy for anyone to use”.
+“When it comes to one-off projects,” said Simon “The Siemens panel is so user friendly – it’s quick and easy for anyone to use”.

 The versatility of the material that can be machined is also vital and the V50-L has already been used to cut a variety of different materials since it was installed.

-A recent contract for large format components meant a need for a machine with larger cutting dimensions that could cope with high speed aluminium cutting.
-With 2.2 in X and 1.6 in Y, linear scales, face and taper spindles, a high speed spindle at 15000 rpm and through spindle cooling, this machine fitted the bill perfectly.
+A recent contract for large format components meant a need for a machine with larger cutting dimensions that could cope with high-speed aluminium cutting.
+With 2.2 in X and 1.6 in Y, linear scales, face and taper spindles, a high-speed spindle at 15000 rpm and through spindle cooling, this machine fitted the bill perfectly.